Timewize

 Start with the admin that repeats every week

-These are the steps where automation has the clearest return.
+These steps give the clearest return.

 Point 02